teaching children with epilepsy

 Status epilepticus or 'status'

-If a seizure continues for more than 30 minutes (or one seizure follows another with no recovery in between) this is known as status epilepticus or 'status'.
+If a seizure continues for more than five minutes and this is not usual, (or one seizure follows another with no recovery in between), this is known as status epilepticus or 'status'.
 Status during a tonic clonic (convulsive) seizure is a medical emergency and needs urgent treatment.

 Usually when someone has a convulsive (tonic clonic) there is no need to call an ambulance.
 However, always call 999 for an ambulance if: